 - You have gestational diabetes.

-- You are a smoker and this can cause higher levels of AFP in the blood.
+- You are a smoker, which can cause higher levels of AFP in the blood.

 - You had to undergo a medical test that used radioactive tracers within two weeks of the AFP test.